Susan Michaelis: Awards

 In 1987, she was awarded the Civil Aviation Safety Authority Sir Donald Anderson Trophy for Academic Merit when she qualified as a commercial pilot.

 In 2017, she was awarded the Cranfield University Course Director's Prize for her work on her MSc Implementation Of The Requirements For The Provision Of Clean Air In Crew And Passenger Compartments Using The Aircraft Bleed Air System.

 In 2018, she was awarded the Global Cabin Air Quality Executive annual Flight Safety Award.

 In 2023, she was awarded a British Citizen Awards, the first Australian to receive the award.

+Death

+Michaelis died in hospital on 9 July 2025, aged 62, with her husband Tristan Loraine and close friends present.
+She was wearing a Lobular Moon Shot Project T-shirt at the time of her death.

+In June 2026, the National Portrait Gallery acquired a photograph of Michaelis taken by Tegan Grace Muggeridge on 24 June 2025, shortly before her death.
+The photograph depicts Michaelis during a BBC radio interview ahead of a Lobular Moon Shot Project silent vigil in London.

+In 9 July 2026, a Westminster Hall debate on government support for the Lobular Moon Shot Project was subsequently held in her memory.